QuentinRa/blog.quentinra.dev/info/java/beginner/mcq.md

 **Question 4**

-Which instruction are we using in java to goto the next turn of a loop? (next, pass, continue, skip, do, goto)
+Which instruction are we using in java to go to the next turn of a loop? (next, pass, continue, skip, do, goto)

 <blockquote class="spoiler">